Dhyeythumar/Data-prediction-and-plotting/README.md

 # Data-prediction-and-plotting

 The objective for this topic is to predict the third-semester pointers on the basis of the first and second-semester pointers values.
 And to create a method which can predict the near future data (one or two values) to its possible amount of accuracy by using the minimal amount of data.

 ## Prerequisites

 The python modules/libraries required to run this code on **Windows Machine**:

 > pip install xlrd <br />
 > pip install collections <br />
 > pip install plotly <br />

-Or Install Plotly in Virtual Environment by the following instructions:<br />
+Or Install Plotly in Virtual Environment by the following instructions<br />
 **Create your virtualenv**
 > $ mkdir ~/.virtualenvs <br />
 > $ cd ~/.virtualenvs <br />